chrisgrieser/finder-vim-mode/README.md

 - This has only been tested on the German QWERTZ keyboard layout and the standard US-QWERTY layout.
 There are probably some bugs with other layouts, if you stumble upon one, please open a bug report.
 - If you use the mouse to click buttons, you might end up in the wrong mode.
 In that case, Press `esc` to get back to Normal Mode.
 You can also temporarily disable Finder Vim Mode via `backspace`.
 - Karabiner cannot detect whether you are focusing a regular finder window or a confirmation window (for example to replace a file).
 If you encounter one of these, you can end up in the wrong mode afterwards.
 If this is the case, just press `esc` to get back to Normal Mode.
 - Unfortunately, it is not possible to have a vimrc or to let the user configure the keybindings themselves in any way, at least not with a Karabiner plugin.
-If you want to rebind keys, you will have to change the respective key manually in the JSON file.
+If you want to rebind keys, you have to change the respective key manually in the JSON file.
-- If you have a other karabiner modification affecting the capslock key, it should come __after__ Finder Vim Controls in Karabiner's priority list to avoid conflicts.
+- If you have a other Karabiner modification affecting the capslock key, it should come __after__ Finder Vim Controls in Karabiner's priority list to avoid conflicts.

 ## Why not use a Terminal file manager?
-Other than a nicer appearance, a GUI does have a few advantages like better operating-system-integration.
-[I listed a few advantages of a GUI file manager over a TUI file manager at the reddit thread.](https://www.reddit.com/r/vim/comments/zkwk5x/comment/j07b7ak/?utm_source=share&utm_medium=web2x&context=3)
+Other than a nicer appearance, a GUI does have a few advantages like better operating-system-integration:
+- Many apps have some way sort of "reveal current file in Finder" feature, which is quite handy but does not work with a TUI file manager.
+- With a GUI, you get a separate app in various places like the dock, the built-in app switcher (cmd+tab) or other app switchers (e.g., rcmd).
+With a TUI, you'd have to switch to your Terminal, and then switch to your file manager via tmux etc, requiring basically an extra step
+- image previews and file content previews in an icon are not available with a TUI-file manager
+- for some cases, drag-n-drop is still useful, which to my knowledge also does not work with a TUI
+- Finder actually has some nice features like tags, which you can only get with some extra plugin for a TUI-file manager as far as I know
+- a GUI allows me to have multiple windows open and work with them (e.g., the x command in my plugin), while you cannot move files between two terminal windows which ranger open?
+- a bunch of automation apps for mac work with "if app x is frontmost" conditionals. with a TUI, those apps only see that your terminal is frontmost, but are mostly not able to tell what TUI is running inside the terminal.
+- cloud services (iCloud, Google Drive, Dropbox, etc.) indicate the file sync status of a file in Finder.
+As far as I know, no TUI is able to display such kind of information.

 ## Build
 Karabiner plugins are essentially hotkey configurations in a JSON file.
 Since the amount of configurations for this plugin is rather large, the resulting JSON file has more than 6000 lines.
-To make that manageable, this plugin is written in YAML, where features such as anchors and aliases greatly reduces the lines of code to only ~800 lines.
+To make that manageable, this plugin is written in YAML, where features such as anchors and aliases reduces the lines of code to only ~1000 lines.

-If you want to modify or fork this plugin, I recommend working with the YAML file and "compile" it to the [JSON required by Karabiner](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/).
+If you want to fork this plugin, I recommend working with the YAML file and "compile" it to the [JSON required by Karabiner](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/).
 You can do so via [yq](https://github.com/mikefarah/yq):

 ```bash
 yq -o=json 'explode(.)' finder-vim.yaml > finder-vim.json